wingersonMJ/MRSpect_analysis/README.md

 **Predictor:** Participant self-reported engagement in physical activity in the time between injury and Visit 1 (binary, yes vs no).

 **Covariate:** Time to visit 1.
-This was selected as a covariate based on past research which found that neurometabolite exist in different concentrations across time after injury.
+This was selected as a covariate based on past research which found that neurometabolites exist in different concentrations across time after injury.

 ### Analysis
 Independent Samples t-tests and Violin Plots